 For users, Amazon is easy and even fun.
 For businesses, Fulfilment by Amazon, FBA can make reaching customers far easier than ever before.
 Many online shoppers go straight to Amazon before looking elsewhere (including brick and mortar stores) – which makes it a great place to sell your products.
 But there are plenty of ins and outs to know about floor loaded shipments before diving in to the world of Amazon fulfilment.

 When must you use your own carrier to deliver your shipments to FBA warehouses?
-Packing shipments is always labor intensive, but when packing a shipment for Amazon the ordeal becomes a bit more complex.
+Packing shipments is always labor intensive, and when packing a shipment for Amazon the ordeal becomes a bit more complex.
 The company requires every shipment to be palletized in order to use their in-house carrier.
 If your shipment cannot be sent in pallet form, you’re going to have to use your own carrier, instead of one of Amazon’s partners.

 Floor-loaded shipments: Shipments that aren’t in pallet form are floor-loaded, which means the product is loaded right onto the warehouse floor.
 Despite the fact that a floor-loaded shipment adds another layer of complexity to your shipment, it is often less expensive and sometimes necessary to move products without packing them in pallets.
 Many times it is just not possible to conform to a palletized shipment due to the amount of product or the product itself.